Forgiveness of Sin Doesn’t Mean Full Salvation

 In the Age of Grace, the Lord Jesus forgave our sins and we were saved through our faith.
 However, this “being saved” only means that our sins are forgiven, and we won’t be condemned or put to death by the law.
-It doesn’t mean that we’ve been purified and broken free of the bondage and restraints of sin, much less that we can enter the kingdom of heaven.
+It doesn’t mean that we’ve been purified and broken free of the bondage and restraints of sin, much less that we can.
 That’s because our sinful nature is still deeply rooted within us.
 On this count, we still unknowingly commit sins and resist God, living in the bondage of sin.
 Let us put forward some examples: We all know that the Lord Jesus taught us to be tolerant and patient with others and love our neighbor as ourselves.
 However, since others affect our own interests and face, we frequently harbor prejudices against them.
 Then we can’t bear them or treat them with love but even keep hating them within.
 The Lord taught us to be pure and honest like little children when we speak and act.
 But in order to protect our own face and status, we always tell lies and deceive.
 The Lord taught us to give thanks in everything.
-But when encountering unfavorable circumstances or disasters, we unknowingly complain about and misunderstand God, and even lose faith in God.
+But when encountering unfavorable circumstances or disasters, we unknowingly complain about and misunderstand God, and even lose .
 The Scripture says, “Follow peace with all men, and holiness, without which no man shall see the Lord” (Heb 12:14).
 The Lord is holy.
 But now our corrupt satanic dispositions haven’t been gotten rid of and we haven’t been purified, so how could we be fit to see the Lord’s face?
 How could we say that we have been truly saved?